You can attach graphics processing units (GPUs) to your virtual machine (VM) instance to accelerate specific workloads

 Reserving GPUs with committed use discounts

 To reserve GPU resources in a specific zone, see Reservations of Compute Engine zonal resources.

 For VMs with attached GPUs, the following restrictions and limitations apply:

 If you want to use NVIDIA K80 GPUs with your VMs, the VMs cannot use the Intel Skylake or later CPU platforms.

-GPUs are currently only supported with general-purpose N1 or accelerator-optimized A2 machine types.
+GPUs are currently only supported with general-purpose N1 or accelerator-optimized, A2 and G2, machine types.

 To protect Compute Engine systems and users, new projects have a global GPU quota, which limits the total number of GPUs you can create in any supported zone.
 When you request a GPU quota, you must request a quota for the GPU models that you want to create in each region, and an additional global quota for the total number of GPUs of all types in all zones.